 Your application will NOT be reviewed until CSDCAS has changed your Application Status to VERIFIED.
 You may check your application status on the CSDCAS website.

-If your degree is in progress, you must submit a transcript to CSDCAS with your last term grades.
+If your degree is in progress, or you are completing post-baccalaureate coursework, you must submit a transcript to CSDCAS with your fall grades (i.e. if you are enrolled or completing any coursework during the fall term prior to the application deadline you must submit official transcripts to CSDCAS once grades have posted for the term).
 This includes any undergrad or post-baccalaureate work completed.

 Confirm Receipt of Transcripts